jxhou/Tweet-Streaming/readme.md

 ## Run the app
 1. download the entire project.

-2. add your tw developer credential in:
+2. Edit your tw developer credential in:
-\tweet-streaming\tweet-feeder\.env
+/tweet-streaming/tweet-feeder/.env

 ```
   TWITTER_API_KEY = <your api-key>